Gabeiscool420/SoundSage---LLM-Audio-Processing/README.md

 - **Operating Environment**: The product is designed to operate in a standard computing environment.
 It requires a computer with sufficient processing power to run the AI algorithms and enough storage space to store the audio files.

 Open-source Python program for automating Audio Processing using natural language processing. part 1 of a series for automating audio processing tasks, the end goal is to create a full set of tools for an AI to use for automating Audio processing for Music, Film, Game and any other possible applications.
-UI is very basic but [AutoGain](https://github.com/Gabeiscool420/SoundSage---LLM-Audio-Processing/tree/SoundSage---LLM-Integration/SoundSage-LLM%20Integration/SoundSage/WorkBench/AudioTools/AutoGain) the original gain-staging application is very functional.

 See the [AutoGain](https://github.com/Gabeiscool420/SoundSage---LLM-Audio-Processing/tree/SoundSage---LLM-Integration/SoundSage-LLM%20Integration/SoundSage/WorkBench/AudioTools/AutoGain) branch for the Working system that does not involve an LLM, this branch is specific to the LLM Integration.